 Audit your Java usage

-Identify license requirements
+Identify licence requirements

 Engage with vendors